 If you want to get started with GraphQL, Eric Baer published two fantastic articles on yours truly Smashing Magazine: A GraphQL Primer: Why We Need A New Kind Of API and A GraphQL Primer: The Evolution Of API Design (thanks for the hint, Leonardo!).

 - Will you be using AMP or Instant Articles?

 Depending on the priorities and strategy of your organization, you might want to consider using Google’s AMP or Facebook’s Instant Articles or Apple’s Apple News.
 You can achieve good performance without them, but AMP does provide a solid performance framework with a free content delivery network (CDN), while Instant Articles will boost your visibility and performance on Facebook.

-The main benefit of these technologies for users is guaranteed performance, so at times they might even prefer AMP-/Apple News/Instant Pages-links over "regular" and potentially bloated pages.
-For content-heavy websites that are dealing with a lot of third-party content, these options could help speed up render times dramatically.
+The seemingly obvious benefit of these technologies for users is guaranteed performance, so at times they might even prefer AMP-/Apple News/Instant Pages-links over "regular" and potentially bloated pages.
+For content-heavy websites that are dealing with a lot of third-party content, these options could potentially help speed up render times dramatically.

 - Choose your CDN wisely.

 Depending on how much dynamic data you have, you might be able to "outsource" some part of the content to a static site generator, pushing it to a CDN and serving a static version from it, thus avoiding database requests.
 You could even choose a static-hosting platform based on a CDN, enriching your pages with interactive components as enhancements (JAMStack).
 In fact, some of those generators (like Gatsby on top of React) are actually website compilers with many automated optimizations provided out of the box.
 As compilers add optimizations over time, the compiled output gets smaller and faster over time.